OctsvoR/NoMansSky_NerfedBuildCam/README.md

 # NoMansSky_NerfedBuildCam

-### This is a source code for Nerfed Build Cam No Man's Sky mod.
+### This is a source code for No Man's Sky Mod - Nerfed Build Cam.

 What this mod does is reducing the movement speed and the collision radius of the build camera.